Sub-brown dwarf: Lower mass limit

 The smallest mass of gas cloud that could collapse to form a sub-brown dwarf is about 1 Jupiter mass (MJ).
 This is because to collapse by gravitational contraction requires radiating away energy as heat and this is limited by the opacity of the gas.
 A 3 MJ candidate is described in a 2007 paper.

 List of possible sub-brown dwarfs

 Orbiting one or more stars

 There is no consensus whether these companions of stars should be considered sub-brown dwarfs or planets.
+Some authors agree these objects should be considered sub-brown dwarfs, since they likely formed on their own, like a "failed star".